-The purpose of this policy is to provide a framework for the process that will foster continued improvement in the work performance of UW-Eau Claire university staff and provide university staff with clear objectives, ongoing and valuable feedback, professional development, and recognition for work well done.
+The purpose of this policy is to provide a framework for the process that will foster continued in the work performance of UW-Eau Claire university staff and provide university staff with clear objectives, ongoing and available feedback, professional development, and recognition for work well done.

 Please see UPS Operational Policy GEN 0: General Terms and Definitions for a list of general terms and definitions.